The Gradient Fill tool lets you apply blended color fills to a layer. You can use it on raster, shape, and Fit Text to Path layers.

 You can save the gradient to use it in the future.
-Click on the tool's icon in the Tool Options panel to see the full list of gradients.
+Click the tool's icon in the Tool Options panel (F5) to see the full list of gradients - the Gradient Library.

-To name the new gradient or rename the selected one, enter a new name in the field at the bottom of the list.
+To name the new gradient or rename the selected one, enter a new name in the field at the bottom of the list and press Enter.

-Click on to delete the selected gradient from the library/list.
+Click to delete the selected gradient from the library/list.

-Click on to save all gradients to a file with the .gradlib extension.
+Click to save all gradients to a file with the .gradlib extension.

 To apply a gradient to the image, click anywhere in the image or select another tool.